-city-level prices, I take an employment share-weighted average of the price levels.
-This method for aggregating prices reflects the way aggregate price indices are constructed in practice, since the number of appraisals and transactions occurring within an area is proportional to population.
+debt, and capital inputs across all cities and compute growth rates between 1980 and 1990.
+To aggregate city-level prices, I take a population share-weighted average of the price levels.
+Aggregating prices in this way reflects how aggregate price indices are constructed in practice, since property sales volume within an area is proportional to population.

-Table 13 compares aggregate growth rates implied by the model to those in the data for non-residential prices constructed from my repeat appraisal index, and production-based output, corporate capital stock, and outstanding corporate debt from national accounts data.
-I consider three versions of the model: one where the collateral constraint is always slack for all cities ("No CC"), one where the constraint binds for cities in my sample where firms have $\theta_j R < 1$ ("Partial CC"), and a final version where the collateral constraint always binds for each city ("Full CC").
+Table 9 compares aggregate growth rates implied by the model to those in the data for non-residential prices constructed from my repeat appraisal index, production-based output, corporate capital stock, and outstanding corporate debt from national accounts and Bank of Japan data.
+I consider three versions of the model: one where the collateral constraint is always slack for all cities ("No CC"), one where the constraint binds for cities in my sample hosting firms with $\theta_j R < 1$ ("Partial CC"), and a final version where the collateral constraint always binds for each city ("Full CC").43

-The model with financial frictions explains roughly 22% of the aggregate growth in non-residential real estate values, or 30% of overall real estate price growth, during the 1980s.
-The presence of borrowing frictions generates large booms in output and investment in both real estate and non-real estate inputs, consistent with the input complementarity documented empirically in Section 5.2.
-The model with always-binding collateral constraints generates a mild increase in debt, as cities which experience negative price growth face reduced borrowing capacity.
-The larger boom in corporate debt in the sometimes-binding version of the model indicates a positive correlation in the cross-section between price growth and the incidence of binding borrowing constraints.
+The model with sometimes-binding collateral constraints explains nearly two-thirds of observed real aggregate growth in non-residential real estate values during the 1980s.
+The presence of borrowing frictions creates large booms in output and investment in both real estate and non-real estate inputs, consistent with the input complementarity between real estate and machines documented in Section 5.2.
+In contrast, the model with always-binding collateral constraints generates a mild increase in debt, as cities which experience negative price growth face reduced borrowing capacity.44 The large boom in corporate debt in the sometimes-binding version of the model indicates a positive correlation in the cross-section between price growth and the incidence of binding borrowing constraints.